Same-sex relationship: Legal recognition

-State protections and prohibitions regarding (romantic or sexual) same-sex couples vary by jurisdiction.
+State protections and prohibitions regarding same-sex couples vary by jurisdiction.
 In some locations, same-sex couples are extended full marriage rights just as opposite-sex couples, and in other locations they may be extended limited protections or none at all.
 Policy also varies regarding the adoption of children by same-sex couples.

 In their essential psychological respects, these relationships were regarded as equivalent to opposite-sex relationships in a brief amici curiae of the American Psychological Association, California Psychological Association, American Psychiatric Association, National Association of Social Workers, and National Association of Social Workers, California Chapter.